mondragonsi/MSSQL_ToolBox/README.md

 # MSSQL_ToolBox
-Sharing good stuff for DBAs
+Sharing good stuff for DBAs.
+The Scripts/codes are organized through Folders.